MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

     1. Under **Basics**:
         1. **Custom role name**: Enter the role name (Aquila Contributor/Aquila Reader).
         1. **Description**: Enter description of the role.
-        1. **Baseline permisions**: Select *Start from JSON* and upload the json file (aquilaContributor.json/aquilaReader.json).
+        1. **Baseline permissions**: Select *Start from JSON* and upload the json file (aquilaContributor.json/aquilaReader.json).
 Ater you upload the json file, rest of the fields will auto-populate.
 1. Review the permissions, subscription, and other details in rest of the tabs.
 1. Under **Review + Create**, select **Create** to create the role.
 1. Select **Review + Create** to create two custom roles.
 Now, assign users to these roles.